-The main treatments for post-traumatic stress disorder (PTSD) are psychological therapies and medicine.
+The main treatments for post-traumatic stress disorder (PTSD) are talking therapies and medicine.

-Traumatic events can be very difficult to come to terms with, but confronting your feelings and seeking professional help is often the only way of effectively treating PTSD.
+Traumatic events can be very difficult to come to terms with, but confronting your feelings and getting professional help is often the only way of effectively treating PTSD.

-It's possible for PTSD to be successfully treated many years after the traumatic event or events occurred, which means it's never too late to seek help.
+It's possible for PTSD to be successfully treated many years after the traumatic event or events occurred, which means it's never too late to get help.

 Before having treatment for PTSD, a detailed assessment of your symptoms will be carried out to ensure treatment is tailored to your individual needs.
 This may be carried out by a GP or specialist.